Jesse-Yan/Matrix_Calculator/README.txt

 Program Description
 program functions as a calculator that support Matrix calculations supports pirorty calculation.
 Matrixs and calculation can be read from json files for computing result.
 !Mark! to open .json file, click Menu then click Open.
-Please see SimpleData.json for the sample format.
+Please see SimpleData.json for the sample format. (other json file is design for testing purpose, each is built base on its name.
+Result.json is sample result output.)
-You can click '<' '>' or '√' to change from different operations that been read from the SimpleData.json.
+You can click '<' '>' or '√' to change from different operations that been read from the correct .json files.
-Warning, If code in ateam.zip won't run, please check CS400_final_project.zip
+Warning, If code in ateam.zip won't run, please check CS400_final_project.zip (for original directory path)

 #### Warning, If code in ateam.zip won't run, please check CS400_final_project.zip
 #### Be sure to check README.md for more detailed describtion!!!